XIMDEX/xcms/install/XIMDEX_installation_guidelines.md

-#Installing the Semantic Web CMS Ximdex (assisted and manual methods)
+#Installing the Semantic Web CMS Ximdex (manual method)

 Ximdex CMS basically requires a Linux machine, a Database server as MySQL (or MariaDB) and Apache Web Server with PHP.